 Part of the charm of cruising is getting to know your wait staff and maître d.
-The team paid close attention to our every need and gauged whether we were in a hurry (trivia, ya know?), or ready to unwind and enjoy a long dining experience over good conversation.
+The team paid close attention to our every need and gauged whether we were in a hurry (trivia, you know?) or ready to unwind and enjoy an extended dining experience over a good conversation.

 The Dine-In was on the pool deck and served traditional burgers, chicken, and seriously good fries.
 Each item offered upscale toppings and was prepared to order, not just thrown together with a cold piece of cheese like many cruise ships I have been on.

-We also had breakfast delivered before a port day and everything was perfect.
-Our eggs were hot, the order was exactly how we placed it, and it was right on the dot for timeliness.
+We also had breakfast delivered before a port day, and everything was perfect.
+Our eggs were hot, the order was precisely how we placed it, and it was right on the dot for timeliness.

 Specialty Dining Options

-The ship’s two pay restaurants, Canaletto and Pinnacle Grill, were exceptional!
+The ship’s two pay restaurants, Canaletto and Pinnacle Grill were exceptional!
 I highly recommend spending the extra money to enjoy them.
 Canaletto, an Italian restaurant with a $15 price tag, offers two appetizers to share, an entree, and dessert.
-The service was impeccable and the food was amazing!
+The service was impeccable, and the food was terrific!

-Kim and I were so full from the appetizers that we canceled one of the main entrees and just shared one.
-We could only hold one bite of dessert but that Torta Caprese al Limone (lemon tart) was incredibly luscious.
+Kim and I were so full of appetizers that we canceled one of the main entrees and just shared one.
+We could only hold one bite of dessert, but that Torta Caprese al Limone (lemon tart) was incredibly luscious.
 The exceptional ladies who waited on us waved hello or came to speak to us for the remainder of the cruise.

 Pinnacle Grill charges a hefty $35, but trust me, it is more than worth it!
 At first, I was skeptical about paying that much additional money, but our dining experience was one for the books.